-Union Reservoir is a 736-acre body of water providing recreational opportunities all-year round for visitors and residents alike.
 Originally called Calkins Lake, the reservoir was carved out during the last glacial age and is one of only a few natural lakes in Colorado.
-Spend the day relaxing on the beach, letting your furry friend swim at the dog beach or try your hand at windsurfing, stand-up paddle boarding or sailing!
-The Reservoir is located approximately 7 miles west of I-25 and only 3 miles from Downtown Longmont, making it a central hub for outdoor activities on your next trip to Longmont!
+Spend the day relaxing on the beach, letting your furry friend swim at the dog beach or try your hand at windsurfing, paddleboarding or sailing!
+The Reservoir is located approximately 3 miles from Downtown Longmont and 7 miles west of I-25 and, making it a hub for water activities on your next trip to Longmont!

 Boating: Wakeless boating is allowed on the reservoir but jet skis are prohibited.